 Our Recommendations:

-• Employers should implement the Good Youth Employment Charter in their workplace to make sure they are abiding by the principles to ensure they are providing good quality work for young people and removing barriers to work.
+- Employers should implement the good youth employment principles in their workplace to make sure they are abiding by the principles to ensure they are providing good quality work for young people and removing barriers to work.